ARG_MAX

 the argument foo.

-$9 are not
+are not

-directly accessible, but only via "shift".
+directly accessible, but only via "shift

->>" redirection, open(2)
+" redirection, open(2)

-is not called with O_APPEND, but instead the shell jumps
+, but instead the shell jumps

-to the end with lseek(2).
-Going on with writing after a
+to the end with lseek(2)

 all this (pointed out in <3DAF47B9.PR1RJ8L6@bigfoot.de>) is

-that O_APPEND had not been introduced until
+had not been introduced until

-System III and 4.2BSD ("4.1c.2").)
+System III and 4.2BSD ("4.1c.2").

-Some examples are
+Bourne shell specific examples are

 cd nonexistent || echo error